edwardosorio/BookSET/README.md

 ## [+] Replace Mode

-Now that we know all the BookMark that the target has, we can check all the urls and just make a "fake website" ;) :
+Now that we know all the BookMark that the target has, we can check all the URLs and just make a "fake website"  for each URL that we want ;) :

 ```bash
 python bookSET.py -replace